 A very important and innovative element of the platform and the Diabetes Care Administration Network is the ability of family members to coordinate the care of their loved ones.
 It is not just the patient, but the community around and chosen by the patient, that is engaged and empowered to make important choices in how and when care is coordinated and provided.

-The care network is expected to go live on or before year end 2019.
+The care network is expected to go live on or before the year-end 2019.

 Pradeep Goel, CEO of Solve.Care and Graham Goodrich, vice president, Cardiometabolic Marketing of Boehringer Ingelheim are available for interview.